Alukesh/Womazing/README.md

 I as taught on my courses have published this site on heroku to show most of our skills after 5 month.
 Finally this is done link https://woomazing.herokuapp.com/

+in the list of what we have done shop with fetch, GET, PUSH, PATCH responces full site language tranlation with i18next registrations and loging in with db jason database working cart & buy history lastly pushing all to the heroku platform

 # Getting Started with Create React App